 Lastly, there is a growing body of knowledge that points to the correlation between lack of sleep and obesity for people of all ages.
 Children who go to bed later tend to have poorer diet habits (consuming more food that is also less nutritionally rich) and they also have a higher BMI (body mass index) compared to those who get to bed earlier.

-Six Practical Steps To Get Ready for Your Child’s School Bedtime
+Six Practical Steps To Get to Bed Earlier for School

 Getting to bed early enough is important for your child.
 But this is one of those things that is much easier said than done!